SAP-samples/teched2025-DA262/exercises/ex6/ex6.3/README.md

 <br>![](/exercises/ex6/ex6.3/images/5_hanaprojview.png)

-4. Under the __src__ folder, create a new file called __DL_USER.hdbgrants__
+4. In the __src__ folder, create a new subfolder named __Grants__, and inside it, create a new file called __UPS_DA262.hdbgrants__.

 <br>![](/exercises/ex6/ex6.3/images/6_createhdbgrants.png)

-5. Once the file is created, right click on the fole and select 'open with' and choose text editor.
+5. Once the file is created, right click on the file and select 'open with' and choose text editor.

 <br>![](/exercises/ex6/ex6.3/images/7_opentexteditor.png)